vikivyas/friendlypix-ios/README.md

 <img src="https://raw.githubusercontent.com/firebase/friendlypix-ios/master/friendly-pix.png" width="375">

+## Requirements

+The mobile FriendlyPix app need the Cloud Functions, the Realtime Database rules and the Cloud Storage rules to be deployed to work properly.
+You can find instructions at [FriendlyPix Web Repository](https://github.com/firebase/friendlypix-web/blob/master/README.md#mobile-apps).

 ## Create Firebase Project

-1. Create a Firebase project using the [Firebase Console](https://firebase.google.com/console).
+1. Create a iOS App in your Firebase project using the [Firebase Console](https://firebase.google.com/console).
-1. To add the FriendlyPix app to a Firebase project, use the bundleID `com.google.firebase.friendlypix`.
+1. To add the FriendlyPix app to a Firebase project, use the bundleID `com.yourCompanyName.YourAppName`.
 1. Download the generated `GoogleService-Info.plist` file, and copy it to the root directory of this app.

 ### Google Sign In Setup